MicrosoftDocs/quantum-docs-pr/articles/install-guide/csinstall.md

 This is the installation guide for the QDK environment to program hybrid Q# and C# programs.

-Q# is a member of the .NET ecosystem and therefore is built to play well with another languages of the .NET ecosystem, specifically with C#.
-There are different environments in which you can combine both:
+Q# is a member of the .NET ecosystem and therefore is built to play well with other .NET languages--specifically C#.
+You can work with this pairing inside different development environments:

 - Q# + C# using Visual Studio (Windows)
 - Q# + C# using Visual Studio Code (Windows, Linux and Mac)